gddisney/RH-Zeta-Prime/README.md

 ## 4. Results

-### 4.1 Numerical Findings
+### 4.1 Numerical Findings at 1e-4
 We calculate the resonance patterns for primes and compare them to the nontrivial zeros of the zeta function.
-Below is a table summarizing the results for primes that match the nontrivial zeros with a tolerance of \( 1 \times 10^{-4} \):
+Below is a table summarizing the results for primes that match the nontrivial zeros with a tolerance:

 | Prime Number | Tangent    | Cosine     | Zeta Zero  | Tangent Difference |
 |--------------|------------|------------|------------|--------------------|